hereticsfork/Weather-Bot/readme.txt

 This is a python script that uses Open Weather Maps and Tweepy to tweet the weather once per hour.
-To use this script you will need a twitter developer account and an Open Weather Maps account.
+To use this script you will need a Twitter developer account and an Open Weather Maps account.
 With the current configuration this will only work for locations in the US because OWM only supports zipcodes in the US.